Lorentz Violation in Emergent Gravity and Its Cosmological Consequences

-These are the Einstein equations, but only subject to a few qualifications.
-First, the equation of state must require that $L_1$ be independent of $\kappa$, so that the gravitational constant $G_N$ is independent of the temperature (with $T=\kappa\hbar /2\pi$ and $L_1=2L_p=2\sqrt{\hbar G_N}$).
+These are the Einstein equations, subject to a few qualifications.
+First, we must require that $L_1$ be independent of $\kappa$, so that the gravitational constant $G_N$ is independent of the temperature (with $T=\kappa\hbar /2\pi$ and $L_1=2\sqrt{\hbar G_N}$).
 Only then do the field equations decouple from the underlying thermodynamics; but this implies that $S$ is independent of $T$, an odd but common assumption, which we will keep for the time being.
 Second, what we do get is the {\it traceless} Einstein equations,

 i.e. unimodular gravity.
 This integrates to Einstein’s equations with a cosmological constant, but only under the additional assumption that $\nabla_\mu T^{\mu\nu}=0$, which we are about to abandon.

 Finally, we could consider implementations arising from applying $\delta U=T\delta S$ to structures on $\partial \mathcal{D}$ larger than each surface element.
 In the most extreme case, we might impose it only on the whole $\mathscr{I}^\pm$, leading to ``light-cone averaged'' Einstein equations